FrankWhoee/Tempest/README.md

 Makes discord events mentionable.
 Automatically creates roles when a Scheduled Event is created, and assigns people to that role when they sign up as Interested.

 ### TODO
-1. Removing role when event expires.
-Needs remove_role in discord.py, which is not yet implemented.

 ## Prerequisites
 * Install [python](https://wiki.python.org/moin/BeginnersGuide/Download)